Heretic-oVirt/docs/Overview-eng.md

 ##### Fault tolerance

-A few words on fault tolerance: to have a fault-tolerant solution (and we always mean tolerant to a single fault at a time) all base components must be redundant; we have at least 3 servers (3 and not 2 to always have a qualified majority, ie a "quorum") in our infrastructure, but obviously the use of single switches (eg one single switch for each separated network or a single VLAN-capable switch for all separated networks) would represent a single weak point (SPOF:&nbsp;"single point of failure") which would be enough to invalidate the fault-tolerance of the whole infrastructure; our example setups do not include that for simplicity, but all switches should always be double and stacked (2 stacked switches for each separated network or 2 stacked VLAN-capable switches for all separated networks) and all server network ports should always be connected to separated networks at least in pairs.
+A few words on fault tolerance: to have a fault-tolerant solution (and we always mean tolerant to a single fault at a time) all base components must be redundant; we have at least 3 servers (3 and not 2 to always have a qualified majority, ie a "quorum") in our infrastructure, but obviously the use of single switches (eg one single switch for each separated network or a single VLAN-capable switch for all separated networks) would represent a single weak point (SPOF: "single point of failure") which would be enough to invalidate the fault-tolerance of the whole infrastructure; our example setups do not include that for simplicity, but all switches should always be double and stacked (2 stacked switches for each separated network or 2 stacked VLAN-capable switches for all separated networks) and all server network ports should always be connected to separated networks at least in pairs.

 ##### The PC/VD installation